-With a public roadmap, anyone can see what you’ve been working on.
+With a public product roadmap, anyone can see what you’ve been working on.

 Understandably, this can be a little nerve-wracking.
 You’re pulling the curtain back in a big way.
 Outsiders will now be able to see details of what your company is working on.

-There are huge benefits to a public roadmap—even if it feels a little intimidating.
+There are huge benefits to a public product roadmap—even if it feels a little intimidating.

 But first, let’s address a common concern:

-If I have a public roadmap, will competitors steal my ideas?
+If I have a public product roadmap, will competitors steal my ideas?

 It’s hard to get over the fear that a competitor might look at your public roadmap.
 And, they might build features exactly like the ones you’re currently working on.